norcalbiostat/AppliedStatistics_notes/docs/FA.md

 * Find new factors that are easier to interpret
 * For each $X$, we want some high/large (near 1) loadings and some low/small (near zero)
-* Two common rotation methods
+* Two common rotation methods: Varimax rotation, and oblique rotation.

+Same(ish) goal as PCA, find a new set of axes to represent the factors.

 ### Varimax Rotation